silvzr/pairipfix/README.md

 # pairipfix
-A simple LSPosed module to bypass signature checks for apks installed from outside google play
+A simple LSPosed module to bypass pairipcore signature checks for apks installed from outside google play